Guardiola's fans plea 'disappointing'

 Last updated on .From the section Man City

-A leading Manchester City supporters group says that manager Pep Guardiola's call for more fans to attend their Premier League game with Southampton is "disappointing and uncalled for".
+A leading Manchester City supporters group says manager Pep Guardiola's call for more fans to attend their Premier League game with Southampton is "disappointing and uncalled for".

 After Wednesday's Champions League win over RB Leipzig, Guardiola said he "would like more people" on Saturday.